Patient information leaflets

 Unexpected blood transfusion

-Important information for all patients who have received an unexpected blood transfusion.
+Important information for people who have received an unexpected blood transfusion.
 This leaflet provides supplementary information and should be used alongside the ‘Receiving a Blood Transfusion’ leaflet.

 This leaflet explains why irradiated blood is needed.

-Information for patients with sickle cell disease who may need a blood transfusion
+Information for people with sickle cell disease who may need a blood transfusion

-This leaflet explains how and why blood transfusions may be used in patients with sickle cell disease.
+This leaflet explains how and why blood transfusions may be used in people with sickle cell disease.

 Leaflets relating to pregnancy